Shop Local This year for Black Friday and Cyber Monday

 Maimonides in the laws of Matnot Aniyim 10:18 rules, “A person should always construct himself and bear hardship rather than appeal to people at large and make himself a burden on the community.
 Our Sages commanded, saying: “Make your Sabbaths as weekdays, and do not appeal to people at large.”
 Even a distinguished sage who becomes poor should involve himself in a profession – even a degrading one – rather than appeal to people at large.
 It is preferable for a person to skin the hide of animal carcasses, rather than tell people: “I am a great sage…” or “I am a priest, grant me sustenance.”
 Our Sages commanded conducting oneself in such a manner.
 There were great sages who were woodchoppers, porters of beams, water-carriers for gardens, and iron-smelters and makers of charcoal, but they did not ask anything from the community, nor did they accept gifts that were given to them.”

 Watch the news and you see that all these business owners want is to open up their stores and even improve it with the options mentioned here.
 They don’t want to take charity.
 They want to earn an honest living.
 These local shop owners are doing everything in their power to stay open and not rely upon charity.
 It is incumbent on us to do everything in our power to help them.
+If you’re planning to put shelves in your store to become more organized, visit Mills Shelving to choose the one that best suits your needs.

 Now, I am not saying that you should go to a random store and spend a thousand shekels on products that you don’t need.
 That would go against everything I write about every week.
 But if you need to buy something don’t buy from one of those huge online stores.
 In current times it’s a matter of life and death for the struggling local store and your purchase can make the difference.
 Tame your lawn with this power rake.
 By removing the buildup of thatch, this tool helps ensure your lawn gets the water, nutrients, and air it needs to thrive.
 It’s a handy tool for any homeowner looking to maintain a healthy, lush lawn.